picolibc/picolibc/doc/build.md

 ### Options when using legacy stdio bits

-Normally, Picolibc is built with the small stdio library adapted from avrlibc (newlib-tinystdio=true).
-It still has the original newlib stdio bits and those still work (newlib-tinystdio=false), but depend on POSIX I/O functions from the underlying system, and perform many malloc calls at runtime.
+Normally, Picolibc is built with the small stdio library adapted from avrlibc (tinystdio=true).
+It still has the original newlib stdio bits and those still work (tinystdio=false), but depend on POSIX I/O functions from the underlying system, and perform many malloc calls at runtime.
 These options are relevant only in that configuration